 There are two main features of the new technology that are different from the existing system.
 Firstly, packet headers are greatly simplified, containing only the packet size and a "label" which is a reference to the routing table entry; all per-flow information is carried by control plane messages.
 Where the Sockets API is used, these control plane messages are exchanged when the connect() call is made; with the more modern API proposed by the IETF TAPS group, it is when the Initiate or Rendezvous call is made.
 Secondly, there is a separate service for continuous media including audio, video, and new services (such as tactile) proposed for 5G.
 This is synchronised so that it easily delivers the lowest possible latency, and on wired links the two services are multiplexed together.

 More details of ISG NGP and its technology are available here.
-The next face-to-face meeting is on September 6th and 7th at ETSI headquarters in Sophia Antipolis, near Antibes; send an e-mail to the chair if you would like to attend.
-The following meeting is on December 4th and 5th at BSI, Chiswick.
+The next face-to-face meeting is on December 4th and 5th at BSI, Chiswick (west London); send an e-mail to the chair if you would like to attend.
 We also have an informal group within UK5G; click here to request access to its on-line Basecamp project.